Thie1e/cutpointr/README.md

 ![](README-unnamed-chunk-17-1.png)

 The optimal cutpoint for the female subgroup changes to 3.
-Note that there are no reliable rules for selecting the 'best' smoothing parameters.
+Note, though, that there are no reliable rules for selecting the "best" smoothing parameters.
 Notably, the LOESS smoothing is sensitive to the number of unique cutpoints.
 A large number of unique cutpoints generally leads to a more volatile curve of metric values by cutpoint value, even after smoothing.
 Thus, the curve tends to be undersmoothed in that scenario.
 The unsmoothed metric values are returned in `opt_cut$roc_curve` in the column `m_unsmoothed`.

 Manual and mean / median cutpoints
 ----------------------------------

-Using the `oc_manual` function the optimal cutpoint will not be determined based on, for example, a metric but it is instead set manually using the `cutpoint` argument.
+Using the `oc_manual` function the optimal cutpoint will not be determined based on, for example, a metric but is instead set manually using the `cutpoint` argument.
 This is useful for supplying and evaluating cutpoints that were found in the literature or in other external sources.

 The `oc_manual` function could also be used to set the cutpoint to the sample mean using `cutpoint = mean(data$x)`.
 However, this may introduce a bias into the bootstrap validation procedure, since the actual mean of the population is not known and thus the mean to be used as the cutpoint should be automatically determined in every resample.
 To do so, the `oc_mean` and `oc_median` functions can be used.